Joint Bayesian calibration and map-making for intensity mapping experiments: Statistical model

 \ee where $f$ represents the temporal frequency, $f_0$ is the reference frequency, and $\alpha$ denotes the power index.
-To prevent the ``ultraviolet catastrophe,'' we introduce $f_c$ as the lower bound of the power-law PSD.
+To prevent the ``infrared catastrophe,'' we introduce $f_c$ as the lower bound of the power-law PSD.

 In this model, the power spectrum below the cutoff frequency $f_c$ vanishes.
 In other words, the model neglects contributions to the temporal gain variance from time scales longer than $1/f_c$.
 This does not conflict with a true flicker noise random process, given the finite TOD length.
 On the other hand, the smooth gain model [Eq.~(\ref{eq: parameterisation TildeG})] can capture the variance contribution from the largest scales.
-In fact, $f_c$ can either be treated as a parameter or set as a constant, but we choose $f_c$ to be approximately the inverse of the time scale of the TOD period, given the small number of polynomial modes in the smooth gain model.
+In fact, $f_c$ can either be treated as a parameter or set as a constant, but we choose $f_c$ to be approximately the inverse of the time scale of the TOD period, or in other words, the lowest frequency mode resolvable within a single TOD of $N$ samples at cadence $\Delta t$.
+Fluctuations on timescales longer than the total scan duration cannot be constrained by the data, so this choice provides a natural lower bound without extrapolating the $1/f$ power law beyond the reach of the measurement.

 In measurement problems, it is common to assume that the $1/f$ noise is Gaussian and stationary.
 The Gaussianity means that the stochastic gain variation is completely characterised by the two-point statistics, i.e., correlation function or noise covariance: \be \deltaG \sim \mathcal{N}\left(0, \NCov{\text{corr}} \right), \ee where $\NCov{\text{corr}}$ is the time-time covariance matrix of the correlated noise.
 The further assumption on ``stationarity'' implies that the noise in the Fourier domain can be described as an uncorrelated multivariate Gaussian.
-Equivalently, in real space, the covariance matrix is not changing with time.
+Equivalently, in real space, the covariance matrix does not change with time.
 The assumptions together with the PSD model for $1/f$ noise provide a complete statistical description necessary for solving the measurement equations.

-In many implementations, this model is represented in a diagonal form within the discrete Fourier transform (DFT) space, which can introduce artificial periodic and symmetric correlations.
+In many implementations, this model is represented in a diagonal form within the Discrete Fourier transform (DFT) space [see e.g. \cite{li2021h, harper2018impact, ihle2023beyondplanck}], which can introduce artificial periodic and symmetric correlations.
 The issue arises not from the flicker noise model itself, but from the periodic flicker noise assumption inherent in the DFT.
 In our paper, we deviate from this conventional model and instead use a model that aligns with the assumed noise statistics.

 Less abstractly, we propose a flicker noise model with the covariance diagonal in continuous Fourier transform (CFT) space.
 Using the Wiener-Khinchin theorem, we define the noise correlation function directly from the analytic PSD: \be (\NCov{\text{corr}})_{aa'} = \xi(t_{a'}-t_a) \equiv \int \frac{\diff{f}}{2\pi} P_{\deltaG}(f) e^{ i f(t_{a'}\minus t_a)} , \ee where we have defined the two-point autocorrelation function of gain variation, $\xi$.
 By substituting Eq.~(\ref{eq: PSD deltaG}) we get the following analytical form of $\xi$ \footnote{This correlation function can be implemented in Python with {\tt mpmath}, but we use \textsc{MomentEmu} \citep{zhang2025general} to create an emulator, which speeds up the evaluation by approximately 1,720 times compared to the original {\tt mpmath} code.}